znbn/django-cms/docs/how_to/custom_plugins.rst

         title = models.CharField(max_length=50)

         def copy_relations(self, oldinstance):
+            # Before copying related objects from the old instance, the ones
+            # on the current one need to be deleted.
+Otherwise, duplicates may
+            # appear on the public version of the page
+            self.associated_item.all().delete()

             for associated_item in oldinstance.associated_item.all():
                 # instance.pk = None; instance.pk.save() is the slightly odd but
                 # standard Django way of copying a saved model instance